-The theoretical component of the professional admission program consists of a theoretical training of a maximum total duration of 30 hours, the success of which is assessed by means of an examination.
+The theoretical component of the professional admission program consists of a virtual training lasting between 25 and 30 hours, the success of which is assessed by means of an examination.

 It is important to remember that all other professional engineering associations in Canada require this type of examination.